Rational Approximation of Golden Angles: Accelerated Reconstructions for Radial MRI: Data Availability

 \section{Data Availability}

-The tools of this work are implemented in BART with \href{https://zenodo.org/record/10277939}{version 0.9.00}.
-The scripts to reproduce all the figures can be found at \href{https://github.com/mrirecon/raga}{Github:mrirecon/raga}.
-The required datasets can be downloaded from \href{https://zenodo.org/record/10260251}{Zenodo:10260251}.
+The tools of this work are implemented in \href{https://github.com/mrirecon/bart}{BART} with commit 79fd4a72.
+They will be part of the future release following version 0.9.00 of the software.
+The scripts to reproduce all the figures and Tables can be found at \href{https://github.com/mrirecon/raga}{Github:mrirecon/raga}.
+The required datasets can be downloaded from Zenodo \href{https://doi.org/10.5281/zenodo.10260250}{(DOI: 10.5281/zenodo.10260250)}.
+An interactive tutorial demonstrating the various storage option accessible with RAGA sampling and illustrated in Figure \ref{Fig:figure_02_5} can be found on \href{https://github.com/mrirecon/raga-tutorial}{Github:mrirecon/raga-tutorial}.